-If you’ve owned a series of dogs, you may have learned the hard way that some pooches need vet visits more often -- and rack up bigger bills when they’re there.
-Such variations aren’t necessarily random.
+If you’ve owned more than one dog, you may have learned the hard way that some pooches need vet visits more often — and rack up bigger bills when they’re there.
+And such variations aren’t necessarily random.

 |Pet insurance costs for 15 popular dog breeds|

 |Pembroke Welsh Corgi||$76||$909|